 You can have dramatic upheavals where people lose confidence.

-We've taken Medicare, Medicaid, and Social Security off of uh off of the table, there is a great deal of concern that we get to a point and there's going to be a catastrophe, and there has to be somebody out there, you know, you know, some kind of canary in the coal mine saying, we've got a real problem and somebody's got to do something about spending.
+And there has to be somebody out there, you know, some kind of canary in the coal mine saying, we've got a real problem, and somebody's got to do something about spending.

-But then I think the next level is a return to constitutional order, and that means putting forward budgets and getting them done by September 30th for the next fiscal year October first, and that's where I'd like to see maybe the process of definitely reducing rates of increase and eliminating baseline budgeting and more doge cuts across the board in every department.
+But then I think the next level is a return to constitutional order, and that means putting forward budgets and getting them done by September 30th for the next fiscal year, October 1st.

-I I think there's a long way we can go.
+I think there's a long way we can go.

-I think there's still a ton of waste fraud and abuse.
+I think there's still a ton of waste, fraud, and abuse.

-Well, I've told the president I'm supportive of the tax cuts.
+Well, I've told the President I'm supportive of the tax cuts.

 I can support the bill if we separate out the debt ceiling from the bill.